tencentyun/intlcloud-documents/product/计算/云服务器-新/操作指南/实例/预留实例计费操作指南_intl.md

 ### Viewing Purchased RIs (DescribeReservedInstances)

-Enter the relevant criteria for the RIs that you want to view, such as Silicon Valley region, S3.16XLARGE256, and Linux, and information of the purchased RIs matching the entered criteria will be obtained
+Enter the relevant criteria for the RIs that you want to view, such as Silicon Valley region, S3.16XLARGE256, and Linux, and information of the purchased RIs matching the entered criteria will be returned.

 Input parameters: